Skip to main content

 Step-by-Step Setup Flow

-Follow this sequence as a practical deployment checklist, but confirm Hermes Agent-specific versions, installer flags, and service commands against current official documentation before production use.
+Follow this sequence as a practical deployment checklist, but confirm Hermes Agent-specific versions, installer flags, gateway commands, and service options against current official documentation before production use.

 Deploy and connect